mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record.md

 ## Implement DMARC in [!DNL Journey Optimizer] {#implement-dmarc}

-Starting on **January 30, 2024**, the [!DNL Journey Optimizer] administration interface will allow you to set up DMARC record for all the subdomains that you have already delegated or are delegating to Adobe.
+The [!DNL Journey Optimizer] administration interface allows you to set up DMARC record for all the subdomains that you have already delegated or are delegating to Adobe.
 The detailed steps are described below.

 ### Check your existing subdomains for DMARC {#check-subdomains-for-dmarc}